-A few weeks ago when we had a brief hot spell, we added water to some sand and left it outside to see what would happen.
+A few weeks ago, when we had a brief hot spell, we added water to some sand and left it outside to see what would happen.
+This activity is a great, easy way to learn about evaporation, the water cycle and changes of state too!

 The water evaporated because of the heat from the sun.
 Evaporation is when a liquid vaporises.